Smoked Pork Ribs with Homemade African Spice Rub

 What motivated this African Spiced Smoked Pork Ribs recipe?

-Where can I find/source all the spices for these smoked pork ribs?
+Where can I find/source all the spices for this dry rub?

 I imagine the first question you have is what are typical African spices and next where can I find them?
 Fennel seeds, fenugreek seeds, and piri piri dried pepper flakes are the spices/seasonings that provide the exotic, African element to the rub.
 If you live in a more metropolitan area local spice shops would sell these as well as some grocery stores like Whole Foods or Trader Joes.
 The Spice House (Chicago), Pendery’s (Ft.
 Worth), and Savory Spice Shop (Austin) all have online options and will ship, plus there is always Amazon.
 As for more mainstream alternatives consider caraway or anise seeds for fennel.
 They have similar licorice flavor profiles.
 Fenugreek, though it’s not a popular spice, is used in most curry spice blends so curry powder can be used as a flavor replacement.
 Lastly for the piri piri pepper flakes, good ole red pepper flakes are your best bet.

-What are keys to making original spice rubs?
+What are keys to making original dry rubs?

 Feel free to make your own spice rub, if this one doesn’t fit your tastes.
 I have about 100 original recipes and that list is always expanding as I continue to learn and experiment more lol.
 I work off of some basic guiding principles that are tried and true for me.
 Feel free to borrow as loosely or exact as you want.